-Settlement Discipline Questions 7 - Buy-in timeframes
+Settlement Discipline Questions 7 - Buy-in NEW

-- (a) Article 36 of the RTS on Settlement Discipline provides that "the extension period... shall be increased from four to seven business days for all financial instruments other than shares that have a liquid market."
-As the liquidity classification of a share could potentially change between the trade date and the intended settlement date and over the lifecycle of an unsettled transaction, on which date should participants determine whether a share is deemed to have a liquid market or not? - (b) According to Articles 26, 27(1), 28, 29(1), 30 and 31(1) of the RTS on Settlement Discipline, a buyin process should be initiated "on the business day following the expiry of the extension period".
-By when, on the business day following the extension period, should the buy-in process be started by the party in charge of it?
+Article 36 of the RTS on Settlement Discipline provides that "the extension period... shall be increased from four to seven business days for all financial instruments other than shares that have a liquid market."
+As the liquidity classification of a share could potentially change between the trade date and the intended settlement date and over the lifecycle of an unsettled transaction, on which date should participants determine whether a share is deemed to have a liquid market or not?

+The length of the extension period should be determined based on the liquidity classification of the share as of the intended settlement date of the transaction.